 Episodes of substance-induced psychosis are common in emergency departments and crisis centers.
 There are many precipitating substances, including alcohol Alcohol Toxicity and Withdrawal Alcohol (ethanol) is a central nervous system depressant.
 Large amounts consumed rapidly can cause respiratory depression, coma, and death.
 Large amounts chronically consumed damage the liver... read more , amphetamines Amphetamines Amphetamines are sympathomimetic drugs with central nervous system stimulant and euphoriant properties whose toxic adverse effects include delirium, hypertension, seizures, and hyperthermia... read more , cannabis Marijuana (Cannabis) Marijuana is a euphoriant that can cause sedation or dysphoria in some users.
 Psychologic dependence can develop with chronic use, but very little physical dependence is clinically apparent... read more , cocaine Cocaine Cocaine is a sympathomimetic drug with central nervous system stimulant and euphoriant properties.
-High doses can cause panic, schizophrenic-like symptoms, seizures, hyperthermia, hypertension... read more , hallucinogens Hallucinogens Hallucinogens are a diverse group of drugs that can cause highly unpredictable, idiosyncratic reactions.
-Intoxication typically causes hallucinations, with altered perception, impaired judgment... read more , opioids Opioid Toxicity and Withdrawal Opioids are euphoriants that, in high doses, cause sedation and respiratory depression.
-Respiratory depression can be managed with specific antidotes (eg, naloxone) or with endotracheal intubation... read more , phencyclidine Ketamine and Phencyclidine (PCP) Ketamine and phencyclidine are dissociative anesthetics that can cause intoxication, sometimes with confusion or a catatonic state.
-Overdose can cause coma and, rarely, death.
-Ketamine and phencyclidine... read more (PCP), and sedative/hypnotics Anxiolytics and Sedatives Anxiolytics and sedatives include benzodiazepines, barbiturates, and related drugs.
-High doses can cause stupor and respiratory depression, which is managed with intubation and mechanical ventilation... read more .
+High doses can cause panic, schizophrenic-like symptoms, seizures, hyperthermia, hypertension... read more , hallucinogens Hallucinogens Hallucinogens are a diverse group of drugs that can cause unpredictable, idiosyncratic reactions.
+Intoxication typically causes hallucinations, with altered perception, impaired judgment, ideas... read more , opioids Opioid Toxicity and Withdrawal Opioids are euphoriants that cause sedation.
+Respiratory depression may occur with high doses and can be managed with antidotes (eg, naloxone) or endotracheal intubation and mechanical ventilation... read more , phencyclidine Ketamine and Phencyclidine (PCP) Ketamine and phencyclidine are N-methyl-D-asparate receptor antagonists and dissociative anesthetics that can cause intoxication, sometimes with confusion or a catatonic state.
+Overdose can... read more (PCP), and sedative/hypnotics Sedatives Sedatives include benzodiazepines, barbiturates, and related drugs.
+High doses can cause decreased level of consciousness and respiratory depression, which may require intubation and mechanical... read more .
 To be considered substance-induced psychosis, the hallucinations and delusions should be in excess of those that typically accompany simple substance intoxication or withdrawal, although the patient may also be intoxicated or withdrawing.

 A calm environment